 - B.A.
 Barnard College

 - Women Writers

 A two-week trip to the Soviet Union during my sophomore year in high school sparked what would become a life-long fascination with Russia.
 Like many of my Davidson students, I began studying Russian my freshman year in college, so I truly appreciate the challenges and rewards they face in learning the beautiful Russian language.

 In addition to teaching Russian language, literature, history, and culture, I regularly venture beyond Russian Studies with courses in the Writing Program, Global Literary Theory, and the Humanities program.

-Having participated in several study abroad programs myself, including a year in France in high school, a college JYA split between Paris and Leningrad, an IREX summer in Petrozavodsk, and a Fulbright year in St. Petersburg, I enjoy advising students on opportunities for study in Russia.
+Having participated in several study abroad programs myself, including a year in France in high school, a college JYA split between Paris and Leningrad, an IREX summer in Petrozavodsk, and a Fulbright year in St. Petersburg, I enjoy advising students on opportunities for Russian immersion abroad.
 In that role, I also offer the perspective of an experienced resident director: I led a Davidson program in Moscow for several summers and have also brought colleagues and students on shorter study trips.
-Most recently, I led a 2019 spring break trip to Moscow and St. Petersburg for faculty, staff, and students from the first-year Humanities program.
-I am hopeful that as we emerge from the pandemic, students will be able to resume immersive language experiences in Russia.
-Meanwhile, I continue to help them navigate the many virtual opportunities that have been developed over the past year.